Cuban assembly approves draft of new constitution

 It also creates the role of prime minister alongside the current president, as well as provincial governors.

-Legalizing private property is a formal recognition of significant change in Cuban society over the past decade.
-Former President Raul Castro permitted home and auto sales, creating a booming real-estate market, and more than half a million Cubans have permits to work as entrepreneurs.
+Legalizing private property is a formal recognition of significant change in Cuban society since former President Raul Castro permitted home and auto sales, creating a booming real-estate market, and allowed more than half a million Cubans have permits to work as entrepreneurs.
 Hundreds of thousands more work full or part-time in the private sector without licenses.

 The new constitution also recognizes worker-owned cooperatives for the first time as a legal form of production in every sector of the economy, while maintaining Cuba's largely inefficient and stagnant state-run industries as the central means of production.